 The admixture test results reported ancestry in the following categories: British Isles, Western and Central Europe, Eastern Europe, Southern Europe, Scandinavia, Finland and Northern Siberia, Asia Minor, Middle East, Eastern Middle East, Ashkenazi Diaspora, Africa, North Africa, West Africa, East Central Africa, South Central Africa, East Asia, Central Asia, Central South Asia, Northeast Asia, and Native American.
 The tests also occasionally included aggregated categories when the results could not distinguish between them (e.g. British Isles, Western and Central Europe; Scandinavia, Western and Central Europe).
 For all the ancestry categories, we created binary variables where a value of 1 indicated that the respondent’s admixture test reported any ancestry in that category.

 We aggregated participants’ ACS-coded known ethnic ancestries to correspond to the broad regional ancestry categories reported by Family Tree DNA and compared their pre-test knowledge of their ancestries (their ethnic identities and their parents’ ancestries) to their genetic ancestry admixture test results.
 We created one set of variables to indicate that a particular ancestry was listed by the participant as known in the pre-test survey and was subsequently indicated in the admixture test results – in other words, an indicator of whether a particular known ancestry was “confirmed” by the test.
 A second set of variables denotes participants whose admixture tests reported a specific ancestry that did not correspond to any known ancestry they listed in the pre-test survey – in other words, they “discovered” a new ancestry from their test that was not previously known.
-By incorporating these two sets of variables into analysis, we account for both previous knowledge of personal ancestry and the receipt of a “confirmatory” or “revelatory” genetic ancestry test in shaping essentialist views.
+By incorporating these two sets of variables into the analysis, we account for both previous knowledge of personal ancestry and the receipt of a “confirmatory” or “revelatory” genetic ancestry test in shaping essentialist views.
 Descriptive statistics for these variables, grouped into European and non-European ancestries, is shown in S7 Table.
 We included Ashkenazi Diaspora as a European ancestry for this division; additional analyses (not shown) separating it from the European category did not change the results.
 Our coding is available upon request.

 Control Variables